rails/solid_queue/README.md

 Jobs are unblocked in order of priority but queue order is not taken into account for unblocking jobs.
 That means that if you have a group of jobs that share a concurrency group but are in different queues, or jobs of the same class that you enqueue in different queues, the queue order you set for a worker is not taken into account when unblocking blocked ones.
 The reason is that a job that runs unblocks the next one, and the job itself doesn't know about a particular worker's queue order (you could even have different workers with different queue orders), it can only know about priority.
 Once blocked jobs are unblocked and available for polling, they'll be picked up by a worker following its queue order.

-Finally, failed jobs that are automatically or manually retried work in the same way as new jobs that get enqueued: they get in the queue for gaining the lock, and whenever they get it, they'll be run.
-It doesn't matter if they had gained the lock already in the past.
+Finally, failed jobs that are automatically or manually retried work in the same way as new jobs that get enqueued: they get in the queue for getting an open semaphore, and whenever they get it, they'll be run.
+It doesn't matter if they had already gotten an open semaphore in the past.

 ## Failed jobs and retries